lRichyl/DefEngine/README.md

 ![DefEngine editor](https://github.com/lRichyl/DefEngine/assets/66743720/c8fb715e-18a2-4329-9f77-8db31fd06b85)

 ## Command console
-To save and load levels you can open the console by pressing the ESC key while on edit mode.
+To save and load levels you can open the console by pressing the backtick key ` key while on edit mode.
 The current commands are:
 - save_new LEVEL_NAME  (Save a new level called LEVEL_NAME)
 - save                 (Save the progress on the current level)
 - load LEVEL_NAME      (Load a level named LEVEL_NAME.
 The level is looked up at the levels folder)